IoTPanic/pixelpusher/README.md

 `color` - String color information for use by the front end.

 `max_length` - The maximum matrix length that can be used on the channel.

+### Strips

+Strips are attached to channels and represent a matrix that is either single dimensional single value, single dimensional multi-value, or a two dimensional matrix.
+No matter the size of the matrix, all data is represented as a single dimentional array.

+`id` - The SQL ID for SQL for identifying stips.

+`device` - Device the strip is conencted to.

+`channel` - Channel ID used for IDing the channel the strip is attached to.

+`width` - The width of the matrix, this is the value used for the legnth.

+`height` - Height of the matrix.

+`type` - Matrix type such as RGB, RGBW, or BLKWHT.

+`coloring` - Coloring information for the front end.

 ## Hardware